-Engagements and is at the discretion by the practitioners depending on specific entity's facts and circumstances.
+- 8. Notwithstanding the provisions in the revised Code which allow practitioners to provide certain non-assurance services to audit clients, practitioners may consider requesting approval from those charged with governance on such non-assurance services for professional risk management purpose.
+This procedure is not explicitly required by the revised Code or the Hong Kong Standard on Quality Control 1 Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements and is at the discretion by the practitioners depending on specific entity's facts and circumstances. - 9.
+Based on the above, firms should evaluate the significance of the threats created by the particular non-assurance service in order to evaluate whether safeguards need to be applied or what safeguards are to be applied.
+The conceptual framework recognizes that the existence of conditions, policies and procedures established by the profession, legislation, regulation, the firm, or the employing organization might impact the identification of threats.
+Those conditions, policies and procedures might also be a relevant factor in the professional accountant's evaluation of whether a threat is at an acceptable level. - 10.
+Under paragraph R120.10 of the revised Code, if the professional accountant determines that the identified threats to compliance with the fundamental principles are not at an acceptable level, the accountant shall address the threats by eliminating them or reducing them to an acceptable level.
+The accountant shall do so by: - (a) Eliminating the circumstances, including interests or relationships, that are creating the threats: - (b) Applying safeguards, where available and capable of being applied, to reduce the threats to an acceptable level; or - (c) Declining or ending the specific professional activity. - 11.
+Practitioners are expected to document and to explain the relevant facts and circumstances and the threats evaluation. - 12.
+Practitioner's documentation and explanation must be sufficient to enable a reasonable and informed third party to likely conclude, weighing all the specific facts and circumstances available to the practitioner at that time, that compliance with the fundamental principles is not compromised. - 13.
+Firms are required to establish policies and procedures as required under Hong Kong Standard on Quality Control 1 to maintain independence with reference to the revised Code.

-- 9. Based on the above, firms should evaluate the significance of the threats created by the particular non-assurance service in order to evaluate whether safeguards need to be applied or what safeguards are to be applied.
-It is possible to have circumstances where safeguards are not required given the relevant threats created by the particular non-assurance service are not significant. - 10.
-Practitioners are expected to document and to explain the relevant facts and circumstances and the determination on the "threats and safeguards" evaluation. - 11.
-Practitioner's documentation and explanation must be sufficient to enable a reasonable and informed third party to likely conclude, weighing all the specific facts and circumstances available to the practitioner at that time, that compliance with the fundamental principles is not compromised. - 12.
-Firms are required to establish policies and procedures as required under Hong Kong Standard on Quality Control 1 to maintain independence with reference to the Code. - 13.
-As is the case whenever professional judgment is exercised auditors must be prepared to explain the basis for their decision or conclusion and be prepared to defend it against challenges from third parties including regulators.
+14. As is the case whenever professional judgment is exercised auditors must be prepared to explain the basis for their decision or conclusion and be prepared to defend it against challenges from third parties including regulators.